Noriega402/Noriega402/README.md

  ## Hey, welcome to my github profile!
+I have tried several ways to learn web development, but what I most enjoy doing is __back-end__ and __databases__, although I like them very much, I have also dedicated myself to the visual part of an application to have better knowledge.
 These are the technologies I am currently using, I hope to expand to more:
 ### Back-end
 [![C++](https://img.shields.io/badge/C%2B%2B-00599C?style=for-the-badge&logo=c%2B%2B&logoColor=white)]()